 Besan Ke Ladoo/Laddu

-Laddu comes in different varieties, but Indian weddings mostly prefer ‘Besan Ke Laddu’ in their wedding buffet menu.
+Laddu comes in different varieties, but Indian wedding traditions mostly prefer ‘Besan Ke Laddu’ in their wedding buffet menu.
 These laddus are prepared from chickpea and gram flour.
 The laddus are even packed in boxes and served to the guests as return gifts.
 This Mithai is famous across North India.

 One of the most famous sweets in West Bengal, Rosogulla is a soft and mildly sweet flavour Mithai served in Bengali weddings.
 The Mithai is gaining acceptance in many other states of India and hence, many couples prefer to have Rosogulla in their wedding lunch menu in the Indian states of Gujarat, Punjab, and Maharashtra.